How to access support

 How do you access dyslexia (or other specific learning difficulty) tuition?

-How is my tuition paid for?
+How are my dyslexia tuition/study skills paid for?

-Where can I have my tuition?
+Where can I have my dyslexia tuition/study skills?

 Obtaining assistive technology

 A common outcome from a Disabled Students’ Allowances needs assessment is a recommendation for the purchase of specialist equipment (or 'assistive technology').
 It may also include training on how to use this effectively.